Conservationist tracks swan migration across Channel by motorized glider

-LONDON A conservationist has crossed the Channel in a motorized paraglider as part of a near three-month project to track the migration of swans across Europe.
+LONDON (Reuters) - A conservationist has crossed the Channel in a motorized paraglider as part of a near three-month project to track the migration of swans across Europe.

 Sacha Dench, who works for Britain's Wildfowl and Wetlands Trust, made the crossing from just outside Calais in northern France to Dover, southern England, on Monday.